 I cannot understand how the vast majority of perpetrators of sexual violence walk free in society; whilst people who struggle to survive its after effects are told they have disordered personalities (cited in Coles, 2013).

 Prominent psychiatrist and trauma researcher Judith Herman argues that help is always harmful when it mimics the original trauma by taking power away from the survivor (1997).
 Everyday experiences of using psychiatric services can re-traumatise survivors and actively prevent healing.
 Consider the use of restraint and forcible injection, which can physically re-enact rape and sexual assault.
-Agenda, has found that one in five women and girls admitted to UK psychiatric units experience physical restraint, including repeated and face down, and that women and girls are more likely to be restrained than men and boys (2017).
+Agenda, a UK-based non-governmental organisation, has found that one in five women and girls admitted to UK psychiatric units experience physical restraint, including repeated and face down, and that women and girls are more likely to be restrained than men and boys (2017).

 It was horrific… I had some bad experiences of being restrained face down with my face pushed into a pillow.
 I can’t begin to describe how scary it was, not being able to signal, communicate, breathe or speak.
 Anything you do to try to communicate, they put more pressure on you.
 The more you try to signal, the worse it is (MIND, 2013).